Decline and fall of Pedro II of Brazil: Decline

 There was large-scale development during this period, which anticipated similar initiatives in European countries.
 In 1850, there were 50 factories valued at more than Rs 7.000:000$000.
 At the end of the Imperial period in 1889, Brazil had 636 factories (representing an annual rate of increase of 6.74% from 1850) valued at approximately Rs 401.630:600$000 (annual growth rate of 10.94% since 1850).
 As one historian reported, "building in the 1880s was the second greatest in absolute terms in Brazil's entire history.
 Only eight countries in the entire world laid more track in the decade than The Brazilian Empire."
 The first railroad line, with only 15 kilometers, was opened on 30 April 1854 at a time when many European countries had no rail service.
 By 1868, there were 718 kilometers of railroad lines, and by the end of the Brazilian Empire in 1889, this had grown to 9,200 kilometers (with another 9,000 kilometers under construction), making it the country with "the largest rail network in South and Latin America and also the ninth country with the largest rail network in the world".

-Topik continues: "Factories also sprang throughout the Brazilian Empire in the 1880s at an unprecedented rate, and its cities were beginning to receive the benefits of gas, electrical, sanitation, telegraph and tram companies. " It was the fifth country in the world to install modern sewers in cities, the third to have sewage treatment, and one of the pioneers in installing telephone lines (the Empire of Brazil being the second country in the world and second in the Americas, after the United States and the first in South and Latin America to have a telephone).
-What's more, it was the first South American nation to adopt public electric lighting (in 1883) and the second in the Americas (behind the United States and being the first in South and Latin America) to establish a direct telegraph connection to Europe (in 1874).
+Topik continues: "Factories also sprang throughout the Brazilian Empire in the 1880s at an unprecedented rate, and its cities were beginning to receive the benefits of gas, electrical, sanitation, telegraph, and tram companies. " It was the fifth country in the world to install modern sewers in cities, the third to have sewage treatment, and one of the pioneers in installing telephone lines.
+What's more, it was the first South American nation to adopt public electric lighting (in 1883) and the second in the Americas to establish a direct telegraph connection to Europe (in 1874).
 The first telegraph line had been installed in 1852 in Rio de Janeiro.
 By 1889, there were 18,925 kilometers of telegraph lines connecting the country's capital to distant Brazilian provinces such as Pará, and even linking to other South American countries such as Argentina and Uruguay.